Skip to Content Skip to Footer

 Copyright

 The Clayton State University Library complies fully with all of the provisions of the U.S. Copyright Law (17 U.S.C.) and its amendments.
-The Library strongly supports the Fair Use section of the Copyright Law (17 U.S.C.
+The library strongly supports the Fair Use section of the Copyright Law (17 U.S.C.
 107) which permits and protects citizens' rights to reproduce and make other uses of copyrighted works for the purposes of teaching, scholarship and research.

 Cooperative Development

 The Clayton State University Library will exercise collaboration with other colleges and universities by participating in the GIL Express and Interlibrary Loan programs.
 With these partnerships, the Clayton State Library will avoid duplication of most materials for which a substantial, continuing local need is not envisioned.
-Titles that are frequently requested through GIL Express, Interlibrary Loan, or Atlanta Regional Council for Higher Education (ARCHE) should be evaluated as possible additions to the Library’s collection.
+Titles that are frequently requested through GIL Express, Interlibrary Loan, or Atlanta Regional Council for Higher Education (ARCHE) should be evaluated as possible additions to the library’s collection.
 Selectors should be cognizant of the databases and full-text resources available through GALILEO.
 Such information should be used in making decisions about which sources will be purchased locally.

 Selector Responsibilities